This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The above code is simple: first, allocate new memory via malloc, then initialize it by calling the move constructor on the newly allocated memory using placement new.
-Note, as mentioned earlier: move in C++ is non-destructive, so after calling the move constructor, the original object still needs to call the destructor to correctly end its lifetime.
-Finally, release the original memory and update the member variables.
+The code above is simple: first, allocate new memory using malloc, then initialize objects in the newly allocated memory by calling the move constructor via placement new.
+Note, as mentioned earlier: move in C++ is non-destructive, so after calling the move constructor, the original object still needs its destructor called to correctly end its lifetime.
+Finally, free the original memory and update the member variables.

-Note: The construction and destruction steps can also use std::construct_at and std::destroy_at added in C++20, which are essentially encapsulations of placement new and destroy.
+Note: The construction and destruction steps can also use std::construct_at and std::destroy_at introduced in C++20, which are essentially wrappers for placement new and destroy.

 However, this implementation is not efficient.
 In C++, there is a concept called trivially copyable, which can be checked using the is_trivially_copyable trait.
-Types that satisfy this constraint can directly use memcpy or memmove to copy to create a new object.
-Consider the following example:
+For types satisfying this constraint, a new object can be created by directly using memcpy or memmove.
+Consider this example:

 struct Point